RittikaDev/portfolio-backend/README.md

-## Car Store B4A2V3
+## Portfolio Backend

-A Node-Express application to manage a car store and process customer orders.
-The application supports features such as adding and updating car details, managing orders, and calculating revenue using MongoDB aggregation pipelines.
+A Node-Express application to manage the portfolio.
+The application has features such as CRUD operation for Project and Blog management.

 ## Features

-### Car Management:
+### Project Management:

-- Add new cars with details such as brand, model, year, price, and quantity.
+- Add new project with details such as title, slug, brief, description, images
-- Update car details including price, quantity, and availability status.
-- Automatically update car availability (inStock) based on inventory quantity.
+- Update, read and delete projects

-### Order Management:
+### Blog Management:

-- Place orders for cars with validation of inventory stock.
-- Calculate the total price for orders dynamically.
-- Handle scenarios like insufficient stock with user-friendly error messages.
+- Add new blog with details such as title, brief, cover, slug, publishedDate, readTime
+- Update, read and delete blogs

-### Revenue Calculation:
+### Message Read:

-- Compute total revenue from orders using MongoDB aggregation pipelines.
-- Ensure accurate revenue tracking by validating stock availability during order placement.
+- Reads and send messages

 ## Getting Started